flint-xf-fan/Byzantine-Federated-RL/README.md

 ```

+---

-If you run into issue of `Intel MKL FATAL ERROR: Cannot load libmkl_avx512.so or libmkl_def.so`, then follow this [solution](https://stackoverflow.com/questions/36659453/intel-mkl-fatal-error-cannot-load-libmkl-avx2-so-or-libmkl-def-so).
+For centain CPUs, if you run into issue of `Intel MKL FATAL ERROR: Cannot load libmkl_avx512.so or libmkl_def.so`, then follow this [solution](https://stackoverflow.com/questions/36659453/intel-mkl-fatal-error-cannot-load-libmkl-avx2-so-or-libmkl-def-so).
 It will reinstall certain packages for certain intel chips and also removes `pytorch` and `mujoco-py.` So you will want to reinstall `pytorch (1.5.0)` and `mujoco-py (1.50.1.68)`

 ---